 1.1.2.2.
 The Greeks.
 When it comes to the birth of philosophy, we can thank the Greeks and their desire to understand the world around them.
 Initially though, they adopted two ways of looking at the world - animism or the idea that the world is alive and anthropomorphism or the practice of giving inanimate objects human attributes.
 Though these practices seem silly to us they did afford the Greeks, and other ancients, some degree of control over their life.
 Control also came through their religion and the explanations it provided.
-These helped to quell the uneasiness living in a dangerous and uncertain world caused.
-Greek gods controlled all aspects of the universe, from lightning, to the sea, earthquakes, time, the sun, the moon, death, the afterlife, the hunt, agriculture, and childbirth...to name a few.
+These helped to quell the uneasiness that living in a dangerous and uncertain world caused.
+Greek gods controlled all aspects of the universe, from lightning, the sea, earthquakes, time, the sun, the moon, death, the afterlife, the hunt, agriculture, and childbirth...to name a few.
 They also controlled love, war, wisdom, travel, pleasure, music, and hearth...to name a few more.

 Early Greek philosophers moved beyond these mystical and magical explanations and offered the first, though not always correct, natural explanations of the universe.
 Many of their ideas were too simplistic but it was a good start.
 For instance, Heraclitus saw the universe as being in a constant state of flux or change and so assumed that fire was the primary substance.
-This 'fact' as it was led him to question whether we can ever truly know anything if the world is constantly changing and so we had to place doubt on the reliability of the senses.
+This 'fact' led him to question whether we can ever truly know anything if the world is constantly changing, and so we had to place doubt on the reliability of the senses.
 Pythagoras echoed his thoughts saying that the senses cannot provide knowledge and believed that experiences of the flesh were inferior to the mind.
 If you think you know him, you likely do.
-He believed the universe could be explained through numbers and offered his Pythagorean Theorem which states that the square of the hypotenuse of a right angle is equal to the sum of the squares of the other two sides.
+He believed the universe could be explained through numbers, and offered his Pythagorean